What to Watch Verdict

 Damson Idris is a drone pilot named Harp, based in Nevada.
 And he's a good one, mindlessly gnawing on gummy bears while he blows up bad guys — mostly bad guys, anyway — from thousands of miles away, never in any actual danger himself.
 That's a real issue in today's world, and it's good to see it explored, even superficially.

 But today Harp has a problem.
 A few dozen Marines are about to be killed in Eastern Europe, where civil war has broken out and the U.S. is being used as peacekeepers.
 We have robotic soldiers now, called Gumps.
-But a couple Marines have been hit already, and everyone's about to be overrun.
+But a couple of Marines have been hit already, and everyone's about to be overrun.
 Harp can fix that with a Hellfire missile, but it'll take out the wounded Marines who can't get out the way.
 Harp makes the call himself — against orders — and saves 38 Marines.

 The math makes sense, but you don't get to disobey orders without consequences.
-So Harp is transferred to Eastern Europe — and to the exact area of operations he was a part of on the other side of his real-live video game screen.
+So Harp is transferred to Eastern Europe — and to the exact area of operations that he was a part of, on the other side of his real-live video game screen.
 That's part of a program to try to solve the problem of detachment from war.
 And it turns out he also was personally requested by a certain Capt.
 Leo.

 Leo (the always excellent Anthony Mackie) is an oddball.
 Other officers don't like him.
 He's hiding away in some remote part of the base, and Harp has to go find him.
 "You must have really fucked up if they sent you to Leo," says Col. Eckhart (Michael Kelly).
 "Follow the music."
 Eckhart gives Harp one final warning: "He's not like us."

 Leo, it turns out, loves jazz.
 It also turns out he's an Android, which you'd know if you watched the trailer for the film.
 (I hadn't, which at least gave the movie one minor "a-ha!" moment.)
 Only two other people know Leo is a "fourth-generation biotech" prototype.
-Eckhart is one, Leo is now the other.
+Eckhart is one and Leo is now the other.

-Leo has his orders, but he's also got a side gig of doing whatever he has to do to to stop a bad man named Victor Koval (Pilou Asbæk from Ghost in the Shell, and Euron Greyjoy in Game of Thrones) from gaining access to old Soviet nuclear weapons that are still in Ukraine.
+Leo has his orders, but he's also got a side gig of doing whatever he has to do to stop a bad man named Victor Koval (Pilou Asbæk from Ghost in the Shell, and Euron Greyjoy in Game of Thrones) from gaining access to old Soviet nuclear weapons that are still in Ukraine.
 And Leo needs Harp's help to do it.
 And only Harp can do the job, apparently.

 So they all head "outside the wire" — you could make a drinking game out of how many times someone says those three words, which is one of the greater sins of this film.
 It's not entirely clear what the same group of Marines Harp saved when he got himself in trouble is doing here.
 But they run into a bunch of militia, and things are about to go really bad when Leo manages to calm everyone down.